 Whether you are a festival virgin or veteran this festival checklist will ensure you pack every essential.
-Featuring the ultimate list of festival fabulousness as well as the incredibly practical – ensuring you a safe, stress free time!
+Featuring the ultimate list of festival fabulousness as well as the incredibly practical – ensuring you a safe, stress-free time!

-Firstly, if you’re camping in the UK it is essential you purchase a tent with an inner shell (not single layered), it is waterproof and has a built in groundsheet.
-Also consider the weight and the lack of space at festivals.
+Our second tip, is to also consider the weight and the lack of space at festivals so don’t go packing a 10 man party tent for your entire camping crew.
 Opt for lightweight but robust, if you go cheap it’ll be too flimsy and collapse.
 Spend too much and you’ll be gutted when you flatten it after a cider or 10.
-This one is just perfect and will survive again and again when you return, because once you’re bitten by the festival bug you will return. .
+This tent is just perfect and will survive again and again when you return because once you’re bitten by the festival bug you will return.

 3. Sleeping Bag

 Although you might be tempted to dance all night, a sleeping bag is one of the most important festival camping essentials because *spoiler alert* you will need to sleep eventually.
 Bear in mind, there are quite a few items on this festival packing list, so ideally choose a lightweight sleeping bag – not only will it be easier to carry, but it will also be quicker to dry if you spill a litre bag of wine on it (we learned that the hard way.)

 As we’re ridiculously cheesy we actually have a joint sleeping bag – bear with us – it can be separated into two for transit, then when the Scottish temperatures hit, we zip it together again and become SUPER warm.
 As a little tip, when we were in our campervan in New Zealand we used one sleeping bag opened underneath for extra padding and one sleeping bag open on top like a duvet for a more comfortable night’s sleep.